Pugio: Forging

 By the early 1st century, the pugio typically had a large blade.
 There were different kinds of blades.
 One type was "leaf-shaped."
-Another type had narrow parts near the shoulders.
-Which ran parallel to about half the blade's length before narrowing to a sharp point.
+Another type had narrow parts near the shoulders, which ran parallel to about half the blade's length before narrowing to a sharp point.
 Midribs ran close to the length of each side, either standing out from the face or sunken and defined by grooves on either side.
-The tang was wide and flat with a grip was riveted through it, as well as through the shoulders of the blade.
+The tang was wide and flat and a grip was riveted through it, as well as through the shoulders of the blade.
 The pommel was originally round but by the early 1st century, it was replaced by a round and trapezial pommel.
 Which was often topped by three decorative rivets.

 By the second quarter of the 1st century AD, three types of sheaths were in use.
 All of these had four suspension rings and a bulbous terminal expansion which was pierced by a large rivet.
 Evidence shows that the two lower rings were unused.
 The first type was made with a curving metal plate that was usually made of iron at both the front and back of the sheath.
 This plate surrounded wooden "lining."
 The front plate was usually heavily decorated with inlaid brass, silver, niello and red, yellow or green enamel.
 These sheaths featured round free-running suspension rings, attached by bifurcated mountings which were riveted on.
 Modern reconstructions of these sheaths which feature applied brass plates attached by rivets are incorrect and nothing of this type has ever been found.

 The second type was a wooden sheath, probably covered with leather.
 One metal plate was attached to the front of the wooden sheath.
 This plate was fairly flat and was heavily decorated with inlaid silver and enamel.
 Occasionally tin was used.
 The suspension rings resembled small Roman military buckles and were hinged to the sides of the sheath.
 The third type, called frame type, was made of iron and consisted of a pair of curved channels which ran together at the lower end of the sheath, where they were normally worked into a flattened round terminal expansion and pierced with rivet.
 There is an example from Titelberg whose channels have been inserted into a bulbous terminal formed with a ferule to accept the channels before a decorated rivet has been used to fix all three elements together.
 The channels were joined by two horizontal bands at the top and middle of the sheath and these bands also retained the suspension rings.
 These sheaths would have been built around a wooden core, which does not survive in the archaeological record.